peon73/CurrencyConverter/docs/README.md

 I have tried using a setter method with either "String" or "LiveData<String>" but have not succeeded.

-If I would have succeeded with a setter method to become invoked, then from there I would have updated a new value in one of the othe fields, but since I could not do that, instead I used an observer for the MutableLiveData fields.
+If I would have succeeded with a setter method to become invoked, then from there I would have updated a new value in one of the other fields, but since I could not do that, instead I used an observer for the MutableLiveData fields.

 I think the observer may be used with a LiveData (i.e. not necessary with MutableLiveData) but to be able to trigger edit events with the two-way databinding, then a MutableLiveData seem to be necessary to expose instead of LiveData.

 Also, it seems as the observer must be triggered from the Activity since it needs a LifecycleOwner as parameter.
 Is this necessary?
-Or **is it possible somehow (how?) to avoid observer triggering code in the activity and use setters (or observers) in the view model?**
+Or **is it possible somehow (how?) to remove the observer invkoing code from the activity and instead only use setters (or observers) in the view model?**

 The full code to the three java classes can be found through the links in the above section.
 Below is just some parts of the the view model class, to help illustrating the above questions and the above layout file in a section above.